Kshanam

-The film was released on 26 February 2016 where it received positive reviews from critics and audience, where it was remade in Tamil as Sathya (2017), in Hindi as Baaghi 2 (2018) and Kannada as Aadyaa (2020).
+The film was released on 26 February 2016 where it received positive reviews from critics and audience, and was later remade in Tamil as Sathya (2017), in Hindi as the action film Baaghi 2 (2018), in Kannada as Aadyaa (2020) and in Sinhala as Kidnap.

 Plot

 Rishi, a San Francisco-based investment banker, gets a voice call from his ex-girlfriend Sweta after a long gap.
 They studied medicine in the same college and wanted to marry, but her father arranged an alliance with an entrepreneur named Karthik.
 In the present, Rishi, who still loves Sweta, leaves for India on the pretense of attending a relative's marriage.
 He hires a car from Babu Khan, a travel agent, takes a SIM card on his sister's address and stays at Hotel Marriott.
 Rishi meets Sweta at a restaurant and learns her five-year-old daughter Riya is missing.
 She laments that no one else, including Karthik, believes that Riya actually exists.
 Rishi also learns about Karthik's brother Bobby, a drug addict who regularly visits her home.

 Rishi begins an informal investigation which fails many times, also inviting the ire of two African-American gangsters in the city.
 Babu, who helps them in transporting drugs, saves Rishi on humanitarian grounds.
 Posing as Vasanth Khanna, a police officer, Rishi meets Karthik and learns that the couple was childless.
 Karthik recalls Sweta being attacked by two masked men before a school to steal her car.
 He added that Sweta went into a coma and post-recovery started claiming that she had a five-year-old daughter named Riya.
 Perplexed, Rishi later watches a closed-circuit television video footage of the masked men attacking Sweta on the day when Riya went missing.
 Unfortunately, Riya is seen nowhere in the footage, which makes Rishi doubt Sweta's mental condition.